-This agreement shall be effective as of July 1, 2004 and shall continue in effect until the 30th of June 2007.
+This agreement shall be effective as of July 1, 2007 and shall continue in effect until the 30th of June 2010.
+For the 2009-10 school year, the issues of salary, benefits, and calendar will be reopened for bargaining.
 This agreement shall not be extended orally, and it is expressly understood that it shall expire on the date indicated.